Our Rooms

 If you require a particular milk variety, then we will get it in.
 If you’d like us to follow your regime for recycling nappies, then we will be happy to do so.
 If you’d like us to follow a particular sleep routine, then again that’s fine.
 We’ll follow what you’d do at home.

-The room is in the main building directly opposite the Baby Choo-Choo suite.
+The room is in the main building directly opposite the baby suite.
 At the toddler stage, we develop more and more activities for the children to enjoy.
 If they are interested in something, we’ll use this to extend their learning.

 Meal times are taken together in the room and children will increasingly be used to the social life that this engenders.
 This means that they will try new foods because every one else seems to be doing so.